alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 ---

-# Challenge: capture the flag
+# Challenge: Capture the Flag

 Let's solve a simple Capture the Flag (CTF) challenge.